-Countryside Skills with Ranger Training NQ
+Countryside Skills with Ranger Training NQ Level 5

 What is special about this course?

-Take a step into a new career with this exciting new course.
+Take a step into a new career with this exciting course.
 A unique opportunity to learn skills that will develop your employment prospects while knowing you're contributing to the conservation of Scotland's countryside.

 You'll learn a wide range of practical skills, as well as specialising in Ranger Training, land use and visitor management issues.
 A regular one day a week work placement will put you in touch with potential employers and help you understand practical conservation, habitat monitoring and visitor related tasks.

 You'll also gain Industry Awards in specialist skills such as Dry-Stone Walling, Chainsaw Use, Quad Bikes, Navigation, Tree Survey and Outdoor First Aid, as well as your SQA Awards, John Muir Explorers award, and College Certificate.